theme-next/hexo-theme-next/docs/MATH.md

 Both MathJax and Katex provide a config `cdn`, if you don't know what is `cdn`, **do not touch it**.

-For MathJax, we use a fallback CDN as default, and provide other CDN as optional.
+For MathJax, we use a fallback CDN as default and provide other CDN as optional.

-For Katex, we use cdnjs as the default CDN, and use the Katex 0.7.1 version.
-Due to the problem dsecribed above, if you need to use other CDN, please use the Katex 0.7.1 version.
+For Katex, we use cdnjs as the default CDN and use the Katex 0.7.1 version.
+Due to the problem described above, if you need to use other CDN, please use the Katex 0.7.1 version.
-Of cause, we also provide a CDN which could automaticly use the latest version of Katex, if you want to check the effect of it.
+Of cause, we also provide a CDN which could automatically use the latest version of Katex, if you want to check the effect of it.